 7. (14-16) Saul hides his experience from his family.

 Then Saul’s uncle said to him and his servant, “Where did you go?”
 So he said, “To look for the donkeys.
 When we saw that they were nowhere to be found, we went to Samuel.”
 And Saul’s uncle said, “Tell me, please, what Samuel said to you.”
 So Saul said to his uncle, “He told us plainly that the donkeys had been found.”
 But about the matter of the kingdom, he did not tell him what Samuel had said.

 a.
-Where did you go: This perhaps was a simple, logical question.
-Or, Saul’s uncle may want to know why Saul had very, very oily hair.
+Where did you go?
+This perhaps was a simple, logical question.
+Or, Saul’s uncle may have wanted to know why Saul had very, very oily hair.

 b.
 About the matter of the kingdom, he did not tell him: It seems strange that Saul did not tell what he experienced.
 Perhaps Saul was wise, knowing that the LORD had to reveal him as king over Israel.
 What point was there in saying, “I’m the king now!” until the LORD declared him king?
 Or perhaps Saul experienced what many do after a powerful encounter with the LORD: an attack from the enemy, making them fearful and cowardly to tell others what God did.

 1. (17-19) Samuel’s speech to the nation before the appointment of a king.

 Then Samuel called the people together to the LORD at Mizpah, and said to the children of Israel, “Thus says the LORD God of Israel: ‘I brought up Israel out of Egypt, and delivered you from the hand of the Egyptians and from the hand of all kingdoms and from those who oppressed you.’
 But you have today rejected your God, who Himself saved you from all your adversities and your tribulations; and you have said to Him, ‘No, set a king over us!’
 Now therefore, present yourselves before the LORD by your tribes and by your clans.”